Estes Park Aerial Tramway See the valley and surrounding mountains from the summit of Prospect Mountain. estestram.com

 Notchtop Bakery and Cafe Breakfast or lunch diners love the French Toast Sandwich, stuffed with scrambled eggs, ham and cheddar cheese. thenotchtop.com

 Poppy’s Pizza and Grill A wheat beer from Estes Park Brewery goes well with pizza on homemade crust covered in your choice of five sauces and 40 toppings. poppyspizzaandgrill.com

 Smokin’ Dave’s BBQ and Taphouse It can be a bit of a wait for a table at this popular spot for slow-smoked ribs, Southern-style catfish and 15 beers on tap. smokindavesq.com

-Estes Park Condos Along the Fall River minutes from town and Rocky Mountain National Park, this complex of one-, two- and three-bedroom condos is peaceful and comfortable.
+Estes Park Condos Along the Fall River minutes from town, this complex of one- to four-bedroom condos is peaceful and comfortable.
 Rates include seasonal gear like fishing poles and tackle. estesparkcondos.com

-Stanley Hotel It’s only fitting that the 1909 hotel’s tours be a tad spooky; the hotel inspired Stephen King’s The Shining.
-Choose any of six tours (including a five-hour adults-only paranormal investigations trek) for tales of ghosts and history.
-Brave enough to stay?
-Book Room 217, where King dreamed up The Shining. stanleyhotel.com
+Stanley Hotel It’s only fitting that the 1909 lodging feels a tad spooky; the hotel inspired Stephen King’s The Shining.
+For tales of ghosts and history, take a 90-minute day or evening tour.
+Overnight guests can request Suite 217, where King dreamed up The Shining, or one of four other rooms that the hotel says have “high paranormal activity.” stanleyhotel.com

 Stanley Hotel.
 Photo courtesy of Visit Estes Park.